Seahenar/cogs-constitution/Constitution.md

 <li>**GENERAL MEETINGS**
   <ol type='a'>
     <li>There shall be an Annual General Meeting once per annum, and this shall be during the 2nd Term.</li>
+    <li>Notice of such meetings must be sent to the society’s membership via email with at least fourteen days’ notice.
+An agenda must be sent out with at least three days’ notice.
+The agenda must contain at minimum a list of all candidates and motions to be voted upon.</li>
     <li>Quorum of such meetings shall be set at twice the committee size plus one</li>
     <li>An Emergency General Meeting may be called either by the Committee or by twice the filled committee posts-plus one (15) of the membership of the Society, or 5 members, whichever is larger, by application to the Committee.
 An EGM shall be called as specified on the application, but at least 7 days notice shall be given.</li>
     <li>Should any person present at a General Meeting behave in a disorderly or offensive manner such that the meeting is severely disrupted, then the Chair of the General Meeting may, at his discretion, eject that person from the meeting</li>